mchensd/USACO-Training/README.md

 # Competitive Programming
-Code for variety of Competitive Programming problems
+Code for variety of Competitive Programming problems -- not updated, see Competitive Programming for new codes